-The Marine Safety Forum has published the following safety flash regarding an unplanned lowering of a fast rescue craft (FRC).
+The Marine Safety Forum has published safety flash 13-29 regarding an unplanned lowering of a fast rescue craft (FRC).
 The incident occurred after a fast rescue craft was retrieved to a height of 23 metres above sea level following operational duties.
 When ‘hoist up’ control input was given via the davit controls the FRC started an unplanned but gradual descent to the sea.
 With controls returned to the neutral position the descent continued.
 Activation of the emergency stop also did not stop the descent.

 It was concluded that both hoist brakes had functionally failed and that the only brake arresting the descent was the mechanical centrifugal/inertia brake.
 Four persons were aboard the FRC but no injuries were sustained.

 IMCA Safety Flashes summarise key safety matters and incidents, allowing lessons to be more easily learnt for the benefit of all.
 The effectiveness of the IMCA Safety Flash system depends on Members sharing information and so avoiding repeat incidents.
 Please consider adding [email protected] to your internal distribution list for safety alerts or manually submitting information on incidents you consider may be relevant.
 All information is anonymised or sanitised, as appropriate.

 IMCA’s store terms and conditions (https://www.imca-int.com/legal-notices/terms/) apply to all downloads from IMCA’s website, including this document.

 IMCA makes every effort to ensure the accuracy and reliability of the data contained in the documents it publishes, but IMCA shall not be liable for any guidance and/or recommendation and/or statement herein contained.
 The information contained in this document does not fulfil or replace any individual’s or Member's legal, regulatory or other duties or obligations in respect of their operations.
 Individuals and Members remain solely responsible for the safe, lawful and proper conduct of their operations.